openedx/open-edx-proposals/oeps/best-practices/oep-0051-bp-conventional-commits.rst

 **Deprecations**: deprecations happen in two steps: the announcement of the deprecation, and the eventual removal.
 The first step is important for people to recognize, but is not a breaking change.
 Use clear strong words in the commit subject to be sure people understand the importance.
 The second step is usually a breaking change, if a component has been removed.

 **Pinned dependencies**: updating the version of a pinned dependency is "just" a chore, but can bring significant changes to the depending repo.
 Conventional commits can't solve this problem.
 Reading the commits for a repo won't show that a "chore" might have the effect of a "feat".
+When updating a single targeted dependency to pull in a "feat" or a "fix", using these labels will provide more information.

 **Merge commits**: Commits that git generates (such as merge commits) do not follow these guidelines.
 This is not a reason to avoid those commits, though you may want to for other reasons.
 The structure of conventional commits will still be useful if merge and other auto-generated commits are in the commit history.